learn-co-curriculum/phase-0-html-lists-lab/README.md

 Okay, now, lets say we wanted to make our grilled cheese a little more exciting and add a couple of cheeses, `cheddar`, `mozzarella`, and `pepper jack`.

-To pass the second test, inside the `li` of `4 slices of cheese`, add a nested unordered list that lists out the three types of cheese.
+To pass the second test, **inside** the `li` with `4 slices of cheese`, add a **nested** unordered list that lists out the three types of cheese.

+After editing your `index.html` file, go back to the browser and refresh the page you opened earlier.
+You should see something like this if you've set up your lists
+correctly:

+- 2 slices of bread
+- 4 slices of cheese
+  - cheddar
+  - mozzarella
+  - pepper jack
+- 1 tbsp of butter

+Run `rspec` again.
 If your first two tests are passing, great!
 It's time to talk about another type of list!

 ## Identify the Ordered List Tag